dogboydog/dogboydog.github.io/wiki/FunKey_Speedrun_Leaderboards.md

 # FunKey Speedrun Leaderboards

-From The FunKey Wiki

-This page lists speedruns that have been completed using the [FunKey S](/wiki/FunKey_S "FunKey S").
+This page lists speedruns that have been completed using the [FunKey S](/wiki/FunKey_S.md "FunKey S").
 As long as the criteria listed below have been followed, any runner can add their own FunKey S speedruns to this page.

 ## Contents